 Students, teachers or administrators interested in bringing Oakgrove to your school, please contact us: info@WildwoodsFoundation.org.

-Dale Stuck, a teacher at Venice High School, started Oakgrove in 1972 in response to the Watts riots.
-Oakgrove’s original purpose was to aid race relations on campus.
-Dale passed Oakgrove on to David “Gardner” Graber.
+Dale Stuck, a teacher at Venice High School, started Oakgrove in 1972 to address race relations on campus and lingering tensions following the Watts Riots.
+When Dale retired, he passed Oakgrove on to David “Gardner” Graber.
 From David Graber, it was passed to Mark Cohen, then Naomi Sugimoto, and Sam Siegel.
-In 2008, while Sam Siegel was running Oakgrove, LAUSD was forced to stop endorsing non-academic overnight trips.
-This, unfortunately, led to the risk management office dropping Oakgrove’s coverage.
+In 2007, the Los Angeles Unified School District changed it’s policy regarding liability coverage for off-campus overnight activities.
+This, unfortunately, led to the risk management office denying coverage for Oakgrove retreats.

-Through all its recent changes, Oakgrove has remained strong and stayed true to Dale Stuck’s original fundamentals due to the loyal camper and alumni involvement, and his wonderful creation has transcended his life.
+Through all the changes and growth, Oakgrove has remained strong and stayed true to Dale Stuck’s original fundamentals due to the loyal camper and alumni involvement, and his wonderful creation has transcended his life.

 This semester, Oakgrove will be April 12-14, 2013.